UIL Legislative Council To Meet

-AUSTIN, TX— The University Interscholastic League Legislative Council will convene October 25-26 at the AT&T Executive Education and Conference Center in Austin to review UIL rules and vote on proposed rule changes.
+AUSTIN, TX— The University Interscholastic League Legislative Council will convene October 20-21 at the Austin Marriott North Hotel, in Round Rock to review UIL rules and vote on proposed rule changes.

 The UIL Legislative Council meets annually to hear testimony from interested parties and consider changes in UIL policy.
 Some proposals that will highlight the agenda at this year’s meeting include:

-Results from the UIL Superintendent Survey will also be presented and voted on at the Council Meeting.
-Superintendents across the state were asked to weigh in on issues including the following:
+Results from the Fall 2013 UIL Superintendent Survey will also be presented at the Council Meeting.
+Superintendents across the state were asked to weigh in on various issues related to UIL policies.

 The 28-member Legislative Council is composed of school administrators from each of the four regions within the five UIL conferences, and eight at-large members, two from each of the four UIL regions.
 The chair of the Legislative Council is responsible for the appointment of the eight at-large members.

-The Council’s duties include proposing and passing amendments to the UIL Constitution and Contest Rules, amending or adopting contest rules and appointing standing and special committees.
+The Council’s duties include hearing proposals and passing amendments to the UIL Constitution and Contest Rules, amending or adopting contest rules and appointing standing and special committees.